rcmcg/restaurant-inspections-app/README.md

 [A short video walking through](https://youtu.be/6KwF1NZXy18) and explaining the app.

-An album of screenshots can be found here: [Create an imgur album and place here]

 [Here's a video](https://www.youtube.com/watch?v=KNrZBCeCSN8&feature=youtu.be) I created to help my team members use the Issue feature of GitLab.

 This app was a collaboration between myself and 3 other team members for CMPT 276 - Introduction to Software Engineering at Simon Fraser University.
 My commits are under rcmcg, reecem, or Reece McGowan.
-[Add team members info here]

-## TODO

-Finish README.md